Learn more about these common terms you’ll likely hear during ABA therapy

 ABA Terms, Language and Techniques

-The events, action(s), or circumstances that occur immediately before a behavior.
-These are important aspects for your BCBA’s to recognize and observe to better understand your child’s behaviors.
+Antecedent: the event, action, or circumstance that occur immediately before a behavior.
+Antecedents are important aspects for your BCBA’s to recognize and observe to better understand your child’s behaviors.

-This word is commonly used in everyday language, but in ABA therapy it specifically refers to any action that can be observed and measured.
+Behavior: in ABA therapy the term behavior specifically refers to any action that can be observed and measured.

-You may consider the term “CONSEQUENCE” to have a negative connotation, but in ABA it can have a different meaning.
-It is anything that happens directly after a behavior occurs.
+Consequence: in ABA therapy, consequence is anything that happens directly after a behavior occurs.
 This can be good, bad, or neutral.
 These events help your BCBA determine the possible function of the behavior.

 - Gathering information (caregiver interviews)

 Behavior Intervention Plan: a written improvement plan to identity problem behaviors in students with autism.
 BIP takes the results from the FBA and turns it into a plan of action.
 Some key components of a BIP include:

 - Target behavior definitions

 - Medical Necessity